Finally Rich

 Finally Rich is the debut studio album by American rapper Chief Keef.
-It was released on December 18, 2012, by Glory Boyz Entertainment and Interscope Records.
-The album features guest appearances from 50 Cent, Wiz Khalifa, Lil Reese, Rick Ross, Young Jeezy, Master P, French Montana, and Fat Trel.
+It was released on December 18, 2012 by Glory Boyz Entertainment and Interscope Records.
+The album features guest appearances from 50 Cent, Wiz Khalifa, Lil Reese, Rick Ross, Young Jeezy, Master P, French Montana, and Fat Trel, while production was mainly handled by Keef's longtime affiliate Young Chop.

 The album was supported by three successful singles: "I Don't Like", "Love Sosa" and "Hate Bein' Sober".
-Upon its release, the album was met with generally positive reviews from most music critics.
-It debuted at number 29 on the Billboard 200, with first-week sales of 50,000 copies in the United States.
+Upon release, the album was met with generally positive reviews from music critics and debuted at number 29 on the Billboard 200, with first-week sales of 50,000 copies in the United States.

+In 2022, Rolling Stone named Finally Rich the 32nd greatest hip-hop album of all time.

 Background

 Finally Rich was originally planned to be released as a mixtape but was later turned into a full-length album.
 The album was originally scheduled to be released on November 27, 2012, but it was pushed back until December 18, 2012.

 Singles

 "I Don't Like" featuring Lil Reese, was released as the album's lead single on March 15, 2012.
 The song has peaked at number 73 on the US Billboard Hot 100, number 20 on the Hot R&B/Hip-Hop Songs, and number 15 on the Rap Songs charts.
 It also appeared on Chief Keef's mixtape Back from the Dead, which was released for free on March 12, 2012.
 The mixtape was later mastered and made available for purchase on iTunes.
 On May 1, 2012, rapper and producer Kanye West, made a remix featuring Pusha T, Big Sean and Jadakiss.
 The remix is featured as the final track on the West's G.O.O.D.
 Music compilation album, Cruel Summer.

 "Love Sosa" was released as the album's second single on October 18, 2012.
 The song peaked at number 56 on the Billboard Hot 100, number 20 on the Hot R&B/Hip-Hop Songs, and number 17 on the Rap Songs charts.
 The music video for "Love Sosa" was released on October 18, 2012.
 It was later announced the song "Love Sosa" would be featured on the video game Grand Theft Auto V.

 "Hate Bein' Sober" was released as the album's third single on December 13, 2012.
 The song features a guest appearances from fellow rappers 50 Cent and Wiz Khalifa.
 The song peaked on the US Billboard Heatseekers Songs at number 16.